tidalmigrations/tidalmigrations.github.io/pages/tidal tools/analyze.md

 private network?
 No problem, drop the `--upload` flag, continue on and then checkout the Uploading to your account section below." type="primary" %}

-## Uploading to Tidal Migrations API
+## Uploading to Tidal API

 After recieving the results of Tidal Analyze Web, you may or may not be connected to the internet.

-If you are so, you can import it to your Tidal Migrations account with the following flag:
+If you are so, you can import it to your Tidal account with the following flag:

 ```